 “There is a much greater breadth of material to cover for the MCAT than originally expected.
 The concepts tested are not merely presented but are inquired over in depth.
 Classical study methods do not work for a test that covers so much in a rapid succession of strenuous passages.
 Reading passages qualitatively and effectively is the most important foundation for succeeding on the MCAT.” – Charley F., BeMo Student

 These are just a few of the experiences that illustrate why students all over the US and Canada look for medical schools that do not require the MCAT.
-So if you're one of them - you are not alone and we are here to help!
-Below, we list the medical schools without the MCAT requirement and provide tips on how to approach the medical school application process if you choose to avoid the MCAT!
-Let’s dive in.
+If you're one of them, you are not alone!

 Is It Possible to Get into Medical School Without the MCAT?